-According to total level of quality of life among the studied parents, the result of current study illustrated that less than three quarter of the studied parents had poor level of quality of life and less than one tenth of parents had good level of quality of life.
-From the investigator point of view, this result may be due to after child diagnosis with cancer, parents experience a feeling of physical, social and psychological problems.
+According to the total level of quality of life among the studied parents, the result of the current study illustrated that less than three quarter of the studied parents had a poor level of quality of life and less than one tenth of parents had a good level of quality of life.
+From the investigator's point of view, this result might be due to after the child diagnosis with cancer, parents experience a feeling of physical, social and psychological problems.
 The problems include insomnia, fatigue, isolation, fear, stress, anxiety and depression, which may negatively affect the quality of life (QOL) of those parents.
-This result is supported with Vercasson et al., (2020) who reported that less than three quarter of parents had poor level of quality of life.
-Conversely, this result is disagreement with the study of Yu et al., (2018) conducted on (Factors associated with the quality of life of family caregivers for leukemia patients), showed good QOL of more than half of family caregivers for leukemia patients.
+This result is supported with Vercasson et al., (2020) who reported that less than three quarters of parents of leukemic child had a poor level of quality of life.
+Conversely, this result is disagreement with the study of Yu et al., (2018) who showed good QOL of more than half of family caregivers for leukemia patients.

-Concerning to the relationship between parents' socio demographic characteristics and total stress level, the current study illustrated that, there was a highly statistically significant relation between total stress level among the studied parents and their marital status.
-From the investigator point of view, this result may be due to widowed or divorced parents had more responsibility; couple supports each other to tolerate responsibility of child care and treatment than divorced or widowed. result is accordance with Bemis et al., (2018) who conducted study on (Childhood cancer in context: Socio-demographic factors, stress, and psychological distress among mothers and children) and reported that there was a highly statistically significant relation between total stress level among the studied parents and their marital status.
-Conversely, this result is in disagreement with Zarina et al., (2017) who conducted study on (Parenting Stress in Childhood Leukaemia) and found that there was no statistically significant relation between total stress level and their marital status.
+Concerning the relationship between parents' socio demographic characteristics and total stress level, the current study illustrated that, there was a highly statistically significant relation between total stress level among the studied parents and marital status.
+From the investigator's point of view, this result might be due to widowed or divorced parents having more responsibility; the couple supports each other to tolerate responsibility of child care and treatment than divorced or widowed.
+This result is accordance with Bemis et al., (2018) who reported that there was a highly statistically significant relation between total stress level among the studied parents and their marital status.
+Conversely, this result is in disagreement with Zarina et al., (2017) who found that there was no statistically significant relation between total stress level and marital status.

-As well, the result of current study showed that, there was a statistically significant relation between parents' stress level and their age, sex and educational level.
-From the investigator point of view, this result may be due to mothers assume the large part of child's care duties and home care than fathers, and vounger parents may experience greater burden.
-This result is in agreement with McCarthy et al., (2018) who conducted study on (Predictors of acute and posttraumatic stress symptoms in parents following their child's cancer diagnosis) and reported presence of significant relation statistically between parents' stress level and their age and sex.
-Conversely, this result disagreement with Zarina et al., (2017) who found that there was no statistically significant relation between total stress level among the studied parents and their age, sex and educational level.
+As well, the result of the current study showed that, there was a statistically significant relation between parents' stress level and their age. gender and educational level.
+From the investigator's point of view, this result might be due to mothers assume the large part of child's care duties and home care than fathers, and younger parents might experience a greater burden.
+This result is in agreement with McCarthy et al., (2018) who reported the presence of a statistically significant relation between parents' stress level and their age and gender.
+Conversely, this result disagreed with Zarina et al., (2017) who found that there was no statistically significant relation between total stress level among the studied parents and their age, gender and educational level.

 The result revealed, there was no statistically significant relation between total stress level among the studied parents and their residence and job.
-From the investigator point of view, this result may be due to care and of childhood leukemia treatments expensive and can cause financial burden for This result is accordance with all parents.
-Sultan et al., (2018) who conducted study on systematic review on factors consequences of parental distress as related to childhood cancer) and reported that there was no significant relation between stress level among the studied parents and their residence and job.
+From the investigator's point of view, this result might be due to care and treatments of childhood leukemia being expensive and can cause a financial burdens for all parents.
+This result is accordance with Sultan et al., (2018) who reported that there was no significant relation between stress levels among the studied parents and their residence and job.